 5. Member’s contributions are received annually.
-Since 1993 the base amount has been $10.00 per year...some members voluntarily contribute more each year.
+Since 2014 the base amount has been $25.00 per year for HOUSEHOLDS...some members voluntarily contribute more each year.

 6. We have established an ongoing fish rearing project at seven schools in Danforth, Hodgdon and Houlton, Maine and have assisted the same project in Canterbury, NB.